ev2900/Data_Science_Notes/README.md

 # Key Concepts in Classification Model(s)

+This readme is a place to document key concepts of data science esp. as it pertains to classification models.

 ## Precision, Accuracy & Recall

 Calculating precision, accuracy and recall requires testing a model with a labeled data set and determining the number of true positives, True negatives, false positives and false negatives.